 Just keep practicing, and you’ll grasp how easy it is to use Fern Wi-Fi Cracker.

 Ghost Phisher can also act as a fake HTTP server that clones the Web page of your choosing and runs it on an assigned IP address.
 The most common method I see are people cloning the Facebook login page.
-If you can somehow direct the victim to this fake page being cloned by Ghost Phisher, it’s possible the victim will enter their Facebook credentials in order to login.
+If attackers can somehow direct a victim to this fake page being cloned by Ghost Phisher, it’s possible the victim will enter their Facebook credentials in order to login.
 If they do, their credentials will appear in the “Harvested Credentials” tab.

-Sorry to tell you this, but “Kismet” is also only available for Kali Linux.
 Kismet is a wireless network detector that will list out the wireless networks your network adapter can detect.
 Pop on a bigger antenna and you can extend the range even farther.
 Kismet will also tell you the BSSID of the AP, the SSID of the wireless network, the encryption type (WEP/WPA/WPA2/no encryption), the channel the AP is broadcasting on, the number of packets going into and out of the network, and it will reveal the client MAC addresses connected to that network.
 Sounds like a lot of useful information, right?